graphpql/graphpinator/docs/examples/SimpleUnion.md

 # Simple Union

-This example serves as a simple tutorial on how to create a simple union and how to resolve correct concrete type.
+This example serves as a simple tutorial on how to create a simple union and how to resolve the correct concrete type.

 ## Introduction

-In this example, we define a simple schema with union and execute one request on it.
+In this example, we define a simple schema with the union and execute one request on it.
 You should be familiar with our previous HelloWorld example to understand the basics.

 ## Define our types